ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 If you would like to build a smaller version of the database that will take 2-3 and still give you a lot of function.
 To build the smaller database skip this step.
 To build the larger one, in file buildDatabase.py, change line 10 from:scrape.iterateAnthropology() to scrape.iterateSubjects()
 2. build the database locally by typing on terminal:
+3. To build a heroku database, set the environment variable DATABASE_URL to the URI of your postgress database, then run buildDatabase.py.
+This will create duplicate entries in the database, so make sure to clear the database first.
 `python3 buildDatabase.py`

  This database will be built using SQLite to site.db or built to your app's Heroku database